 - Takahashi also tries to commit suicide with a knife so he and his beloved Atsuko could be Together in Death, but is thwarted.

-- Love Makes You Evil: Takahashi uses this to justify his brutal murder of Chikako, since he was deeply in love with poor Atsuko and wanted to punish Chikako for causing her suicide.
+- Love Makes You Evil: Takahashi uses this to justify his brutal murder of Chikako, since he was deeply in love with poor Atsuko, witnessed her fall into despair and was unable to stop it, and then he decided to punish Chikako for causing her suicide.

 - Madness Mantra: Atsuko's "No one will believe me!", referring to how she was the true author of the beautiful script that Chikako made pass as hers.

-- Meganekko: Atsuko was a plain but cute girl with glasses, contrasting with Chikako's gorgeous looks.
+- Meganekko: Atsuko was a plain but cute Girl Next Door with glasses, contrasting with Chikako's top model-level looks.

 - There Is Only One Bed: Ran and Conan spend the night in the same bed.
 Not like that, of course.
-Which actually saves Ran's life in the upcoming attack by the masked man: Conan was awake when said man attacked them so he pushed her away from harm's way, and that woke her up right in the nick of time.
+Which actually saves Ran's life in the upcoming attack by the masked man: Conan was awake when said man attacked them, so he pushed her away from harm's way and then used his voice changer at full volume to wake up Ran right in the nick of time.

 - Yandere: Takahashi, for the deceased Atsuko.